inter-erlang/SwErl/Sources/SwErl/SwErl.docc/GettingStarted.md

 "printProcess" !
 "It's Me."
 ```

 Message passing to asynchrounous processes are unidirectional.
 This means the caller does not wait for a response before continuing.
-Nor is there a promise, handle, or anything of the sort used.
+There is no promise, handle, or anything of the sort required in SwErl.
 Once a message is sent to an asynchrounous process, the next line of code executes.
 If you want to request further computation, a named process can be used and sent the results of the async process' computation.
 You 'cast' messages to async processes.

 ```swift
 // This example is quite contrived, your architecture will often look quite different.